nedshawa/Nginx-packer-nomad-terraform/README.md

-# Packer, Terraform and Nomad Tutorial
+# Nginx Deployment using Packer, Terraform and Nomad

 In this tutroial, I am showing how we can create an AMI on AWS using packer, followed by a build of a Consul and Nomad cluster using Terraform with the basic Apache